 Finally, try to avoid tuk-tuks if possible.
 Phuket actually doesn’t have traditional Thai tuk-tuks which is why they have four wheels rather than three.
 They’re only found on Phuket because they’re something tourists want and expect on the island.

 While taking a tuk-tuk will get you to your destination, it’s notoriously overpriced.
 Drivers tend to stick together to avoid lower-priced rides.
 There’s also a common scam in Thailand, especially Phuket, where these tuk-tuk drivers will take you to pearl centers or jewelry stores to get you to buy something.
 While you can easily say no, this isn’t fun to deal with when you’re traveling.

 Explore All of Phuket

 Now that you know the best ways to see Phuket, you’re ready to start your journey.
+Try out their local dishes – from street foods to the best diners around the place.
+You can also save money booking restaurants in Phuket while enjoying their scrumptious bestsellers by using the eatigo app.
+Aside from that, you can also visit night markets where you can find wonderful souvenirs and great bargains.
 Getting around is half the fun in Thailand, as you’ll quickly discover, so you have a lot to look forward to.

 Just make sure you know the best option for you, whether you rent a car with friends or try the local buses.
 It’s time to enjoy this emerald isle for the beauty it is.